-- When the combined value of net family assets is greater than \$50,000, as adjusted by inflation, financial investments such as stocks and bonds are considered part of net family assets.
-In this case, the value of the family's financial investments such as stocks and bonds would be counted toward net family assets. - When the combined value of all non-necessary personal property does not exceed \$50,000, as adjusted by inflation, all non-necessary personal property is excluded from net family assets.
-In this case, the value of the family's financial investments such as stocks and bonds would not be considered when calculating net family assets.
+• When the combined value of net family assets is greater than the HUD-published threshold amount, which is adjusted annually and listed in HUD's Inflation Adjusted Values tables (\$50,000 for 2024, and \$51,600 for 2025), financial investments such as stocks and bonds are considered part of net family assets.
+In this case, the value of the family's financial investments such as stocks and bonds would be counted toward net family assets.

+When the combined value of all non-necessary personal property does not the HUD-published threshold amount, all non-necessary personal property is excluded from net family assets.
+In this case, the value of the family's financial investments such as stocks and bonds would not be considered when calculating net family assets